daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-09/lab/README.md

 ## Implementation

-Your major implementation task will be build upon your server from Lab 08, though this time we'll generalize our routes implementation by using `req.params`, and by creating the `model-finder` middleware.
+Your major implementation task will be to build upon your server from Lab 08, though this time we'll generalize our routes implementation by using `req.params`, and by creating the `model-finder` middleware.

 > The following outline below is a suggested implementation.
 Note that your lab does NOT have to constrain itself to these suggestions; there are many ways to code an application and we encourage creativity and unique approaches!
 This suggested implementation is primarily for anyone who is having trouble knowing where/how to start.